PrincetonUniversity/gpu_programming_intro/07_cuda_kernels/02_simple_kernel/README.md

 # save your file as first_parallel.cu (a starting file by this name is given -- see below)
 ```

-To be clear, you are trying to write a GPU code that produces something like the following:
+To be clear, you are trying to write a GPU code with one kernel launch that produces something like the following:

 ```
 This should be running in parallel.